phR0ze/pathfinder-rb/README.md

 ## Deploy Rails via Docker

 ### Create Rails app
+The following steps create a new Rails app.
+Since we're creating the Rails app in an existing rep we use the `--skip-git` and move the generated content up one dir.

 1. Create a new rails app via the `alpine-rails` image:
    ```bash
    $ docker run --rm -v $(pwd):/usr/src/app phR0ze/alpine-rails:3.16 rails new pathfinder --skip-git --minimal